simonswain/straw/README.md

 Press `^C` to stop.

+### Live reload

 If you make any changes to a node file it's process will be terminated, re-initialized, and if it was running, restarted.
-This is really handy in development. try running the ping-count-print example, edit `examples/nodes/print/index.js` (just add a space somewhere) then save it.
+This is really handy in development.
+Try running the ping-count-print example, edit `examples/nodes/print/index.js` (just add a space somewhere) then save it.
 You will see output in the log letting you know it's been stopped and restarted.